-Most of the time, Malaysians used up their monthly budget on three things which are housing, transportation, and also food.
-So how do we, as fresh graduates, steer away from this problem once we get our own paycheck?
-This article is for the fresh graduates out there whose asking how much of your salary should be spent on rent.
+Most of the time, Malaysians use up their monthly budget on three things: housing, transportation, and food.
+So how do we, as fresh graduates, steer away from this problem once we get our paycheck?
+This article acts as a rent affordability calculator for those who desire to maximise their income.

-To be honest, there is no strict rule on how much of your income should go to rent.
-It all depends on your neighborhood, your place of work, and how much you earn.
-However, experts have advised to not surpass 30% of your income when spending on a rental.
-To make it easier, here’s a rent affordability calculator (at the bottom) at the bottom which shows how much rent is within your financial means.
+There is no strict rule on how much your income should go to rent.
+It depends on your neighbourhood, your place of work, and how much you earn.
+However, experts have advised you not to surpass 30% of your income when renting.
+Here’s a rent affordability calculator (at the bottom) which shows how much rent is within your financial means.

-Get RM1,000 voucher and waive your RM399 + 6% SST Speedsign fee when you rent a KYY Home unit.
+Get a RM1,000 voucher and waive your RM399 + 6% SST Speedsign fee when you rent a KYY Home unit.

 Out of budget?
-Rent a luxury room at only RM800/month now with RM500 FREE goodie bag for you upon move in!
+Rent a luxury room at only RM800/month now with RM500 FREE goodie bag for you upon move-in!
 See here for more.